 "I am partially concerned the fact this issue has already become politicized will harm objective consideration of the matter.
 I am for any technology which will truly help the church.
 We already have internet and webcast, podcasts, and suchlike where we are in more control of the content we display and search for and so on.
 Concerning the TV advertisement issue, my concern is that either by requirement or temptation, Hollywood will eventually manipulate the church to meet Hollywood standards.
 I look at it like gambling at Hollywood’s casino.
 I think the legitimate appeal to minister on or advertise on TV is also similar to the appeal to gamble.
 For my part, I am currently more convinced it will cause more damage than genuine good.
 I will also say, I have friends that I hope to remain friends with that are on either side of the issue, and I respect their sincere opinions either way though I might disagree with them.
 Also, by my mention of this topic, I am not trying to pry a response from you.
 I am just sharing my thoughts, and I hope it is in no way offensive to you.
 May God Bless.
 Rev. Ernest Murphy"

-The General Board has submitted the following resolution to change the wording in the manual regarding the matter of television and the media.
-It will be voted on at their fall General Conference.
+In 2013, the General Board submitted the following resolution to change the wording in the Manual regarding the matter of television and the media.
+It was voted on at their fall General Conference.
 Below is the resolution.
-As you will see, it does not really change their stance against television, but would remove the prohibition from ministers having one in their home, and they would not be required to alter any media so that it does not receive television signals.
+As you will see, it does not really change their stance against television, but removed the prohibition from ministers having one in their home, and they would not be required to alter any media so that it does not receive television signals.